qingsenyangit/AHDRNet/README.md

 ## Usage
 ### Testing
 1. Install this repository and the required packages.
+A pretrained model is in `./trained-model`.
 2. Prepare dataset.
    1) Download dataset.
    2) Move the dataset into `./dataset`.